At Sharp, decline marked by over-confidence, drift

 It was a pattern repeated over years of drift as Sharp, confident in its technological superiority, found itself blindsided by rivals.

-It also struggled to persuade customers to pay a premium for its high-end "IGZO" display technology, which features high resolution and low energy consumption, as rivals quickly outmaneuvered it with competitive technology.
+It also struggled to persuade customers to pay a premium for its high-end "IGZO" display technology, which features high resolution and low energy consumption, as rivals quickly outmanoeuvred it with competitive technology.

 Once among the top display suppliers to Apple Inc, Sharp has been pushed aside by the likes of LG Display and Japan Display, as the U.S. device maker diversified its supply chain amid longstanding concerns over Sharp's prospects.